 The Department for Children and Families indicates enactment of the bill would have a negligible fiscal effect on the agency.
 Any fiscal effect associated with the bill is not reflected in The FY 2024 Governor's Budget Report.

-Revised Kansas Code for Care of Children; Indian Child Welfare Act; jurisdiction; child in need of care; custody; adoption; attachment; foster parent; best interest staffing; Secretary for Children and Families
+Revised Kansas Code for Care of Children; jurisdiction; custody; adoption; attachment; foster parent; best interest of the child; Secretary for Children and Families